Revenue extends deadline for discounted tax debt payment plan

 Importantly, businesses that have either warehoused Covid tax debt or agreed a payment arrangement on earlier non-Covid debt can secure a tax clearance certificate.

-This is required, among other things, for access to the employee wage support scheme that is keeping many business afloat during the ongoing economic disruption due to the spread of Covid-19.
+This is required, among other things, for access to the employee wage support scheme that is keeping many businesses afloat during the ongoing economic disruption due to the pandemic.

 “The extended timeline will ensure that taxpayers and tax agents can maximise the opportunities afforded to regularise their tax payment obligations at a much-reduced cost,” Revenue said.